 The coccygeal is the tailbone.

 Damage between C1 and C7 can result in quadriplegia (the total loss of all movement and sensation in all limbs), partial paralysis or death.
 Most fatal cervical spine injuries occur either at C1 or C2.
 Damage to the thoracic region can cause affect the arms and legs.
 Damage to the lumbar and sacral region can affect the legs.

 Paralysis can happen even if the vertebrae are not fractured.

 A spinal cord injury can be either complete or incomplete.
-Either way, compensation for these injuries should include amounts for medical expenses, cost of care, lost income, pain and suffering, emotional distress, disability, loss of quality of life and other damages.
+Either way, your settlement for these injuries should include amounts for medical expenses, cost of care, lost income, pain and suffering, emotional distress, disability, loss of quality of life and other damages.

 A complete spinal cord injury is one in which there is a complete loss of motor and sensory function below the location of the injury (lesion).
 The result is paralysis: